SaleemKamaludin/SaleemKamaludin.github.io/courses/math-1141-coursework-exam-2-hints.md

 - Interpreting pivots and free variables
 - Matrix equations and solution structure
 - Careful algebraic manipulation
+- Locus will not be tested
+- De Moivre's theorem, finding the sum and products of roots.
+- Expressing sin and cos in terms of mutiple angles.

 <br>
 <hr style="border: none; border-top: 1px solid #e5e7eb; margin: 2rem 0;">